gaehlerm/SoftwareEngineering/README.md

 # 13. Writing good code

+// rename this chapter to "Tests and good code"?
+Or integrate it to the previous chapter?

 Unit tests make sure your code is correct on the small-scale level.
-This is half the reason why they are so important.
 You don’t have to check manually anymore if the results of a function or class are correct.
+But this is only half the reason why they are so important.
 The other half might be a little bit unexpected for you: unit tests force you to write good code.
 When writing unit tests, you realize right away if you code is good or bad.
 If it’s hard to extract the filesystem part of the code, you know right away there is some flaw in your code and you should redesign it.

 During the setup phase of the code, you have to create all the objects required.
 If this becomes more tedious than you would expect it to be your data may be spread in places where it doesn’t belong.
 This is a very strong indication that the design of your code is bad and should be reworked.